 We usually do very well in these competitions and try to give as many children as possible the opportunity to take part and represent their school.

 We attend many activities which are run by the local secondary school, for example; Key Stage 1 multi-sports days, a Summer Sports Festival for Key Stage 1 and Key Stage 2 dance days which are all held at Glossopdale.
-In order to access these opportunities we pay into a Glossop schools cluster fund which covers the cost of staff, facilities and equipment used on those days.
+In order to access these opportunities we pay into a Glossopdale schools cluster fund which covers the cost of staff, facilities and equipment used on those days.

 A different class also attends swimming lessons at Glossop pool each term.

 We also have inter-house competitions when the children take part in a range of sports; including rounders, team games and football, and they can earn extra points for their houses and we also have a great sports day in which all the children take part.

 Additionally our older children are given the opportunity to pursue Outdoor and Adventurous activities during the annual residential visit to Robin Wood and the children also undertake ‘Bikeability’ training which equips the children with the skills needed to ride their bikes safely.
 In January we ran Little Bikers sessions for all our reception children and this was a great success and something we will be running again.

 All the children in school take part in termly Forest School sessions which are classed as Outdoor and Adventurous activities.